thehadiaman/thehadiaman/README.md

 ## Fun Facts

-- 🌮 I can eat an entire burrito in one bite.
+- 🌮 I can code until my sleep conquers me.
-- 💤 My favorite debugging tool is a comfy pillow.
+- 💤 My favorite debugging tool is a 🔎.
 - 🎶 I write songs in binary code.

 ## Connect with Me